djberg96/skew_guard/README.md

   as part of the install command.

   ```
-  # Let's pretend there's a clock skew over 5 minutes.
+  # Let's pretend there's a clock skew over 2 minutes.
 You would see this:
   gem install --skew-max 120 some_gem

   Checking for clock skew...

-  Your clock appears to be skewed by 5 or more minutes.
+  Your clock appears to be skewed by 120 or more seconds.
 Gem installation attempts may fail.

   Please consider running 'sudo ntpdate some.time.server' (Unix) or 'w32tm /resync' (Windows)
   in order to get your computer's clock synced before proceeding.